 Hospitality and Tourism Management

-Stand out from the crowd with this major and manage tourism and hospitality attractions, tours, events, and services.
-You will gain the professional knowledge and expertise to manage, plan and market the food, recreation, accommodation and tourism industry.
+Stand out from the crowd with this major and manage tourism and hospitality attractions, events, and services.
+Gain the professional expertise to manage, plan, and market the food, recreation, accommodation and tourism industry.
 Your in-depth understanding of hospitality will allow you to create amazing travel and event experiences.

 Human Resources Management

 Discover what motivates employees and how you can boost performance and productivity in organisations.
-Learn how to effectively communicate, develop positive employment relations and manage organisational change will make you stand out from the crowd.
+Learn how to effectively communicate, develop positive employment relations and create environments that help people thrive.
 Your passion for human resources can take you across industries in Australia and around the world.

-Develop an in-depth understanding of the challenges, advantages and issues of conducting business in a complex global environment.
+Build specialised skills to manage and conduct business in a complex global environment.
 Your passion in developing strategies and planning for short- and long-term projects will see you involved in multi-national enterprises.
 With the skills to work in the exciting international arena, you can build a sustainable, competitive business position in the international marketplace.

 Sports and Events Management